crocmons/AIOD-rest-api/docs/hosting/authentication.md

     - Click `Authorize` and log in using any available identity provider.
  4. Return to `/authorization_test`, click `try it out` and then `execute` again.

-If authentication is succesful, the request should now be authtorised.
+If authentication is successful, the request should now be authtorised.

 ## Importing and Exporting Realm and User Files
 See also ["Importing and Exporting Realms"](https://www.keycloak.org/server/importExport) in the Keycloak documentation.